 New Zealand is operating a mandatory managed isolation program, where, if you’re allowed to enter the country, you must first spend two weeks in a high-end hotel before being allowed out into the community.
-I have a huge blog post about my experience coming soon, but what I want to say right now was that it was a surprisingly enjoyable experience.
+I published a detailed guide about the experience, but what I want to say right now was that it was a surprisingly enjoyable time in my life.

 The staff were so friendly and compassionate.
 We had the freedom to exercise outdoors once a day.
 We were allowed to wander around the hotel, although I don’t know why anyone would want to do so.
 We received daily heath checks and two COVID tests to check we were healthy.
 Food was delivered three times a day to our door and we were free to order anything online, from Uber Eats to an exercise bike.

 Because Dave and I are planning on moving to New Zealand, so will be spending more than 90 days in the country, we don’t even have to pay for our quarantine!
 That alone means it would be impossible to complain about our set-up.